 Dried1 teaspoon coriander seeds, dry roasted 1 teaspoon cumin seeds, dry roasted 1/2 teaspoon black pepper corns (optional to dry roast) 1/2 teaspoon salt

-Fresh5g (1 teaspoon) galingale, skin removed and chopped 15g (1 tablespoon) lemon grass, lover part of the stalk 5g (1 teaspoon) Kaffir lime peel, chopped 2 tablespoons coriander roots, chopped 2 tablespoons shallots, chopped 1 tablespoon garlic, crushed 1 teaspoon shrimp paste 1 teaspoon fresh tumeric, skinned and chopped 20 small, green chillies 1 cup (30g) sweet basil leaves
+Fresh5g (1 teaspoon) galingale, skin removed and chopped 15g (1 tablespoon) lemon grass, lover part of the stalk 5g (1 teaspoon) Makrut lime peel, chopped 2 tablespoons coriander roots, chopped 2 tablespoons shallots, chopped 1 tablespoon garlic, crushed 1 teaspoon shrimp paste 1 teaspoon fresh turmeric, skinned and chopped 20 small, green chilies 1 cup (30g) sweet basil leaves

-If you don’t have or can’t find some of the ingredients on the list, here are some subsitutesGinger for galingale Regular limes for Kaffir lime peel Coriander/Cilantro stalks/stems for coriander roots Red onions for shallots Dried Tumeric for fresh tumeric You could use a mix of basil leaves like I did, smoked garlic instead of regular….I guess the whole point is to keep the recipe more or less the same while varying as many parameters as possible…in a sensible way 🙂 Method
+If you don’t have or can’t find some of the ingredients on the list, here are some substitutesGinger for galingale Regular limes for Makrut lime peel Coriander/Cilantro stalks/stems for coriander roots Red onions for shallots Dried Turmeric for fresh turmeric You could use a mix of basil leaves like I did, smoked garlic instead of regular….I guess the whole point is to keep the recipe more or less the same while varying as many parameters as possible…in a sensible way 🙂 Method

 You can choose to dry roast all the dry spices at the same time in one pan.
 If so, start frying them one before the other, starting out with the largest….in his case the peppercorns.
 After 1/2 a minute, add the coriander seeds, followed by the cumin and toss about till fragrant.
 If you’re not comfortable with this, just dry roast them individually.